Complete and bi-continuous invariant of protein backbones under rigid motion: Discussion of the PDB and data integrity

+The supplementary data (available by request) include the Python code and a table of exact duplicates whose corresponding coordinates coincide in all decimal places and hence might need further refinement.
+The follow-up work \cite{wlodawer2025duplicate} discusses specific duplicates in detail.
+Improving the PDB validation is needed to avoid unjustified predictions and claims of `solutions' based on skewed data \cite{mcdonnell2024structure}.
+Another analysis \cite{wlodawer2024waterless} raised further concerns by revealing large numbers of waterless structures in the PDB.

-This research was supported by the Royal Academy Engineering Fellowship IF2122/186, EPSRC New Horizons EP/X018474/1, Royal Society APEX fellowship APX/R1/231152.
-The authors thank all reviewers for their valuable time and helpful suggestions.
+\acknowledgment{ This work was supported by the Royal Academy of Engineering Fellowship IF2122/186, EPSRC New Horizons EP/X018474/1, and Royal Society APEX fellowship APX/R1/231152.
+The authors thank Mariusz Jaskolski, Alex Wlodawer, and Daniel Rigden for their helpful comments on early drafts and all other reviewers for their valuable time. }

 {\Alph{section}}